Sponsored by Tourism Singapore

 It’s a beautiful blend of East and West and takes away all those fears you may have of disorder and humid grime.
 You’ll still have the humidity, but it tastes better without the dirt!

-There are so many fun things to do in Singapore with kids, and for us big kids, to suit individual desires of every family member.
+There are so many fun things to do in Singapore with kids, and for us big kids, to suit the individual desires of every family member.

 Singapore embraces harmonious living